 Once you have bought a backpack, putting your dog inside will depend on the construction.

 For box style backpacks, you can usually open a zipper from above or the side and pop your pooch inside pretty easily.

-For form-fitting backpacks, it is a little trickier.
-The easiest way is to follow these steps:
+Form-fitting backpacks are a little trickier.
+But after much trial and error, we've found that the easiest way is to follow these steps:

 - Lie the backpack on the floor with the zip opened and facing you

 - Hold your dog around the stomach with one hand

 - Use your other hand to pull on the backpack, inserting their legs through the holes